olleharstedt/subsetphp/README.md

 }
 ```

 Test for null?
 How does Hack do the nullable types trick?
-Flow sensitive type-inference.
+Flow sensitive type-inference?

 ```php
 function(?int $x) : int {